 We have also introduced western influenced work boots for farmers and ranchers.
 Most of these products are waterproof, insulated and utilize our proprietary comfort systems.
-We have also introduced men's and women's casual western footwear for consumers enamored with western influenced fashion.
+In addition, we have introduced men's and women's casual western footwear for consumers enamored with western influenced fashion.